-Since being dubbed the "Fab Five" by People Magazine, the group has been featured on Oprah, 60 Minutes, Good Morning America, Today, and The Tonight Show.
+In classical circles, a piano quintet is almost always one piano and four instrumentalists (string or wind).
+The Five Browns are literally a piano quintet -- five Juilliard pianists -- and all family -- two brothers and three sisters!
+Since being dubbed the "Fab Five" by People Magazine, they have been featured on Oprah, 60 Minutes, Good Morning America, Today, and The Tonight Show.

 We continue working our way through the preliminary rounds of last years contest.
 This Sunday, the music of Italian Domenico Scarlatti, a man who won a harpsichord "play-off" against G.F.
 Handel, and was so impressed by Handel's abilities that he always crossed himself when mentioning the composers name.

 Scarlatti left Rome and moved to the courts of Spain and Portugal where he taught Queen Barbara to play harpsichord.
 Our "concert" starts with three of Scarlatti's sonatas.

 Groundhog Day recital includes Brahms' Piano Pieces, Opus 118

 On Saturday night, Andrea Lam returns to the stage where just four years ago she was awarded the Silver Medal in the San Antonio International Piano Competition.
 Lam will play Mozart, Brahms, and a new work by the Australian composer Nigel Westlake.
 "He has done some classical composing, but he has also done some movie scores.
 I really love his harmonic language, and he really incorporates a lot of rhythm in his music as well."

 A wave of great young pianists crashes into the Alamo City every three years to compete in the San Antonio International Piano Competition.
 Last October 11, aspiring artists arrived and prepared themselves to impress the judges at the usual venue - the Ruth Taylor recital hall.
 Luckily for all of us it was all recorded by John Coker.